 Panic disorder differs from the occasional panic attack as the attacks are unpredictable and are coupled with anxiety about future attacks.
-Someone living with panic disorder may feel anxious about the unpredictability of their panic attacks.
+Someone living with the disorder may feel anxious about the unpredictability of their panic attacks.
 They may fear their attacks so much that they avoid their regular activities and interests.

-Treatment and Coping with Panic Disorder
+Treatment and Coping Methods

-There are various treatment options for those living with panic disorder, the most common being medication prescribed by a psychiatrist or other physician.
+There are various treatment options for those living with the disorder, the most common being medication prescribed by a psychiatrist or other physician.
 Another effective treatment option is cognitive behavioural therapy (CBT) in which the patient learns relaxation techniques, mindfulness, and how to replace anxious thoughts with neutral ones.

-During COVID-19, anxiety disorders like panic disorder have been a concern for workplaces, schools, and families.
+During COVID-19, anxiety disorders have been a concern for workplaces, schools, and families.
 Due to social distancing practices, most support services are being offered online, including therapy.
 In good news, there has been some evidence found that CBT is more effective when offered online to patients living with anxiety and depression.

 To cope with panic disorder during the pandemic, try to focus only on what you can control.
 Only read news from credible sources and consider checking them less frequently.
 Stay connected with your loved ones through socially distanced visits and online platforms.